csolanilla/csolanilla.github.io/README.md

-# Carlos Solanilla — Computational Chemist | Data Scientist
+# Carlos Jose Solanilla Salinas — Computational Chemist | Data Scientist

 Welcome to my project portfolio!
 This repository serves as a hub for selected coding, data analysis, and computational science projects I’ve completed — from algorithmic challenges to applied scientific research.